essiKS/RET/README.md

 # RET in Channels-2.x

-The auction applications are not functioning yet.
+The double auction application is not functioning yet.